The Best Fitness and Wellness Tips for Every Bride

 2. Be Realistic

-Setting a big weight loss goal can help keep you motivated, but be careful.
-If you aim too high you'll only be setting yourself up for failure and frustration.
-"Not every bride must be a size 2 on her wedding day," Cynthia Conde, celeb trainer and creator of Bridal Bootcamp, reminds us.
-You need to realistically evaluate what your ideal weight should be and if you're capable of getting there in a healthy way.
-Once you have an attainable goal in mind, be prepared to do the amount of work in the time it will take to reach it.
-"I sit down and walk people through their goals.
-I'll tell them 'That would be a five pound loss every week in your time frame—have you ever lost five pounds per week consistently?'
-Then we have a serious conversation about whether or not they'll be able to work that hard," says Greg Doyle, author of Fit for a Bride and founder of Wedding Gym.
+Setting a big fitness goal can help keep you motivated, but be careful.
+If you aim too high, you'll only be setting yourself up for failure and frustration.
+"Not every bride must be a size two on her wedding day," says Cynthia Conde, celeb trainer and author of Bridal Bootcamp.
+You need to realistically evaluate what your ideal weight and body shape should be and if you're capable of getting there in a healthy way.
+Once you have an attainable goal in mind, be prepared to do the amount of work in the time it’ll take to reach it.

 3. Know What It Takes